 Audit legislation in Malta

-The accounting legislation in Malta is very extensive and includes various chapters, among which that related to audits is quite complex.
+The accounting legislation in Malta is very extensive and includes various chapters, among which related to audits are quite complex.
 This is why, when running a business in this country it is best to appoint specialized auditors in Malta to conduct the specific actions related to this part of managing a company.

 There are several rules to comply with when it comes to offering audit services in Malta, some of them referring to the accounting and audit standards, while others covering the accountant and auditor profession.
 This is because such services must be provided by specialists in the accounting field.

 The main laws governing accounting and audits in Malta are:

 - the Companies Law which contains specific provisions related to the accounting and audit requirements imposed on businesses in Malta;

 - the Audit Oversight Arrangements which refers to the control of Maltese auditors performing such activities;